aparnaashok2125/Elevate-Labs-AI-ML-Internship/README.md

-# Red Wine Quality Prediction TASK 1&2
+# TASK 1&2- Red Wine Quality Prediction

 This data science project aims to predict the quality of red variants of the Portuguese "Vinho Verde" wine.
 The dataset consists of physicochemical (input) and sensory (output) variables, with no information about grape types, wine brand, or selling price due to privacy and logistic constraints.